 Dina participated as the youngest delegate amongst 800 international delegates from 60 countries at the 3-Day 5th Asia Pacific Climate Change Adaptation Forum in Colombo, Sri Lanka.
 Dina was also selected as the youngest and only Pakistani speaker for the Global Youth Forum on Climate Change in Colombo, where 200 Sri Lankan and international youth and academics participated.
 She presented her paper on ‘Climate Resilient Development: Promoting Green Architecture for homes and offices.’

-Dina loves to create art work from recycled items and has been creating jewelry and clay models since she was 4 years old.
-She runs her page ‘Dina’s Crafty Cats’ .
-She is presently developing and completing the art work for the social enterprise book project ‘Journey of a Hundred Leaves’ (forthcoming 2022), in which she is documenting the work she did with over 1000 underprivileged and special children in Pakistan on awareness about climate change adaptation, peace and critical thinking through art, theatre and dialogues.
-She has conducted activities with underprivileged children at Ameen Maktab, Alam Bibi Trust, Rising Sun School for Special Children and SOS Children’s Village.
+She has complied her art work for the social enterprise book project ‘Journey of a Hundred Leaves’ (2023) written with Amal Farooq Malik, in which they have documented the work the girls did with over 1000 underprivileged and special children in Pakistan on awareness about climate change adaptation, peace and critical thinking through art, theatre and dialogues.
+Dina has conducted activities with underprivileged children at Ameen Maktab, Alam Bibi Trust, Rising Sun School for Special Children and SOS Children’s Village.

 Dina is an artist and likes to explore and blog about what art means to her.
 She has a keen interest in art, climate change, social entrepreneurship and is passionate about cooking and travelling.